Murder of Shaariibuugiin Altantuyaa: Death sentence

 On 9 April 2009, High Court Judge Zaki Yasin ruled that Sirul Azhar's and Azilah's statements were "unbelievable" as both of the accused only blamed each other.
 Both policemen were sentenced to death for the murder of Altantuyaa.
 Wrapping up the 159-day trial, Zaki said both of them failed to raise any reasonable doubt in the prosecution's case.
 However, their lawyers planned to file an appeal.
 Both policemen showed no emotion when they heard that they were sentenced to be hanged until dead.
 Their family members accept the court's decision and denied any political elements in the verdict.
 The two policemen appealed their sentence in late August.
-The Court of Appeal has fixed a date for their appellate hearing for 10 June 2013.
+The Court of Appeal fixed a date for their appellate hearing for 10 June 2013.

-Shariibuu Setev's lawyers have applied for a review the Attorney-General's decision not to appeal Abdul Razak Baginda's acquittal in the murder of Shariibuu's daughter, Altantuyaa.
+Shariibuu Setev's lawyers applied for a review of the Attorney-General's decision not to appeal Abdul Razak Baginda's acquittal in the murder of Shariibuu's daughter, Altantuyaa.
 The application was set to be heard at the High Court on 8 July 2009.
 Dr. Shariibuu later withdrew the application but said he would still proceed with the claim against Abdul Razak, Azilah, Sirul Azhar, and the Government of Malaysia for damages over Altantuyaa's death.

 Sirul and Azilah were acquitted on 23 August 2013 by the Court of Appeal.
 Several reasons were given for the acquittal such as the failure of the prosecution to provide a strong motive for the two men to murder the victim and the failure to call for the cross-examination of Najib's aide Musa Safri and Najib Razak.
 The acquittals drew the derision of Altantuyaa's father, and many Malaysians.

+The prosecution immediately made an appeal to the Federal Court over the acquittal of Azhar and Sirul, which was heard on 23 June 2014.
+The Federal Court overturned the acquittal of both individuals on 13 January 2015, finding them both guilty of murder and sentenced both of them to death.